CoffeJunkStudio/go-gwg-22/README.md

 ### Android

 In order to build for Android, we use a `cargo-apk` variation from notfl3, which is just a Docker image with all the build tools.
-Well actually, we also need the libz.
+Well actually, we additionally need the `libz` and `blender`.

 Anyway, you can build the game for Android via using the following Docker container: